LSZ2001/policycompression_timememorycosts/README.md

 ### *fits* subsubfolder
 - It contains LBA fitted parameters for each experiment.
 They are used by **plot_manuscript_figures.m** above.
 ### *utils* subsubfolder
-- It contains LBA code from https://github.com/smfleming/LBA.
-Some code is modified for our model fits.
+- It contains LBA code adapted from https://github.com/smfleming/LBA.
+Some of the code was modified for our model fits.